What is ADHD?

 ADHD at School

 Attention Deficit Hyperactivity Disorder is a developmental disorder that affects executive function.
-Skills associated with executive function include: self-awareness and self-monitoring; working memory (remembering what is to be done); and, contemplating future consequences.
-Working with children and youth with ADHD, the difficulties associated with contemplating future consequences is perhaps where the most conflict with social norms occurs.
+Skills associated with executive function include: response inhibition, working memory (remembering what is to be done), flexibility, sustained attention, organization, time management and, emotional control.
+Working with children and youth with ADHD, the difficulties associated with response inhibition perhaps have the greatest impact on the quality of life of the individual as this impacts social skills (peer acceptance) and safety.

 Individuals with ADHD have difficulty contemplating future consequences related to: proposed actions; planning, time management; remembering and following rules and instructions; self regulating emotion and motivation; problem solving to overcome obstacles to meet their goals; and, excessive variability in responses to situations – particularly associated with work (Barkely 2013, Ward, 2018).